thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 - Explain what a synthetic event is
 - Explain why a synthetic event is important.
-- Use synthetic events to build interactive React applications.
+- Use synthetic events to build an interactive React application.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|